 Some Black nationalists campaigned against blatant racism of family planning, claiming a connection between abortion and genocide.
-Some Black men advocated the shutdown clinics, complicating relationships among Black political organizations.
+Some Black men advocated the shutdown of clinics, complicating relationships among Black political organizations.
 For example, the 1967 Black Power conference in Newark, New Jersey drafted an anti-contraception resolution.
 Members of the Black Panther Party, however, supported free abortions and contraceptives on demand.

 Black women largely supported the family planning movement.
 Due to death rates from illegal abortions, Black women supported clinics as well as Head Start and homes for unwed mothers.
-They succeeded in keeping family planning clinics opening even though they experienced sexist backlash.
+They succeeded in keeping family planning clinics open even though they experienced sexist backlash.

-In response, Black women developed a distinct feminist consciounsess.
+In response, Black women developed a distinct feminist consciousness.
 Women like Frances Bell and Toni Cade Bambara argued that birth control and abortion were revolutionary.
 African liberation required that women control their lives.
-The combination of a support for birth control and abortion as well as an opposition to sterilization creates a unique Black women’s standpoint that informed the feminist and civil rights movements of the late twentieth century.
+The combination of support for birth control and abortion as well as an opposition to sterilization creates a unique Black women’s standpoint that informed the feminist and civil rights movements of the late twentieth century.